MattFritter/COSC419/Labs/Lab4/README.md

 Once you think you're CSP is complete, save and close it, and restart your Apache server.
 If this was successful, your homepage should load normally, and you shouldn't have any errors in your browser console logs.

-However, if you attempt to go to a chatroom, you'll notice that it doesn't function properly, and your browser console log will have an error informing you that it has stopped the execution of the inline JavaScript that underpins the chat ability.
-For the purposes of this lab, we won't worry about that.
-We could re-enable the JavaScript by adding 'unsafe-inline' to our script-src declaration in the CSP, but that would completely undermine the point of us implementing the CSP: to stop XSS attacks by preventing inline JS and externally-source, untrusted JS from executing.

 As a final step, we'll enable the client-side XSS filtering.
 Although this is usually unnecessary, it can't hurt, and could provide additional protection against reflected XSS attacks.

 Add one more HTTP header with a name of ```X-XSS-Protection``` and a value of ```1, mode=block```.
 This will automatically block pages which the browser detects may contain a reflected XSS error.
 Restart Apache to enable your changes.